 PDF Transcript ==> The Posion of Subjectivism<== Download

 The next hot link will take you to a presentation that features Ken Myers speaking to a SMU (in Dallas, Tx) audience circa 1999, concerning the meaning, directions, and the deeper philosophical and theoretical implications that have tendencies affecting our lives in light of Christian conviction.
 We appreciate this opportunity to share with you the substance and insights of that meeting and ask you to join us is considering what seems to be something that is very profound transpiring in the present.
-Moreover, it allows us an opportunity to muse at a certain distance what many see as inevitable realties, and over what these kinds of developments mean and how they might effect our lives as Christians.they might effect our lives as Christians Modern Culture and the Death of Human Nature
+Moreover, it allows us an opportunity to muse at a certain distance what many see as inevitable realties, and over what these kinds of developments mean and how they may effect our lives.
+Modern Culture and the Death of Human Nature